Hex Calculator — Free Base-16 Converter and Math Tool

-Add, subtract, multiply, and divide hexadecimal numbers.
-Convert between hex, decimal, binary, and octal instantly.
-Essential for programmers and web developers.
+Add, subtract, multiply, and divide hexadecimal numbers, then convert between hex, decimal, binary, and octal instantly for coding and debugging.

 Hexadecimal (base-16) is the preferred number system for programmers, web developers, and digital designers.
 Unlike binary's long strings of 0s and 1s, hex compresses data into a more readable format while maintaining a direct relationship with binary (each hex digit represents exactly 4 bits).